hgjohn/Hashmap/README.md

 # Hash Map

 Hash map in Python 3 based on the Python dictionary implementation.
 Includes two methods for collision resolution: Separate Chaining and Open Addressing with quadratic probing.
-Insert, get, and remove functions are all constant time complexity due to the nature of hashing each key to its preferred index.
+Insert, get, and remove functions are all amortized O(1) time complexity due to the nature of hashing each key to its preferred index.